pmndrs/react-three-a11y/README.md

 ## Call function on click / keyboard Click

-The A11y attribute actionCall will call the associated function each time this component gets clicked / focused then keyboard activated etc..
+The `actionCall` prop of `A11y` will be called each time this component gets clicked, focused, keyboard activated etc..

 ```jsx
   import { A11yAnnouncer, A11y } from "@react-three/a11y"